kod-kristoff/sparv/docs/README.md

 ## Generate HTML documentation

 To build the HTML version of the documentation we are using `mkdocs`.
-Install the optional `dev` dependencies to get the necessary tools, i.e. by running `pip install -e . --group dev` in the Sparv root directory.
+Install the optional `dev` dependencies to get the necessary tools, i.e. by running `pip install . --group dev` in the Sparv root directory.

 ### Serve documentation with mkdocs